meganemura/zupper/README.md

 ## DESCRIPTION

-zupper is a tool for adding 'upstream' remote-tracking branch to your forked repository.
+zupper is a tool for adding repository named 'upstream' to your forked repository.

 ```
 $ cd forked_repo/